inigolabs/workshops/apollo-gateway-fed-2-demo/FEDERATION_GUIDE.md

 2. Run `inigo apply inigo/gateway.yaml --bypass-operational-check` to skip the operation check on the next apply
 3. Run `inigo apply inigo/gateway.yaml` to apply the changes for the composed schema
 4. Run `inigo publish apollo-gateway-fed-2-demo` to publish the composed schema with the breaking change

+## Rollback to a Previous Version of a Schema

+It's possible to revert the published federated schema to a prior version.
+This can be done as such:

+1. `inigo publish apollo-gateway-fed-2-demo --version 2`